cloudify-cosmo/docs.getcloudify.org/content/bestpractices/kubernetes_architecture_guide.md

 ### Continuous Deployment Example
 {{< param product_name >}} provides tight integration with popular CI/CD tools such as GitHub Actions, CircleCI, and Jenkins.
 This integration provides pipeline developers with the ability to involve {{< param product_name >}} in their pipelines using facilities native to the CI/CD platform.

-For GitHub, Cloudify provides a set of GitHub Actions, one of which is the [“Create Kubernetes Environment” action](https://github.com/marketplace/actions/create-kubernetes-environment).
+For GitHub, {{< param product_name >}} provides a set of GitHub Actions, one of which is the [“Create Kubernetes Environment” action](https://github.com/marketplace/actions/create-kubernetes-environment).

 An example of how Cloudify’s Kubernetes GitHub action is used can be found in our [GitHub Actions example repository](https://github.com/cloudify-community/github-actions-example/).